paulengstler/syncity/README.md

 We are excited to see the amazing grids you will build.
 Please share them with us!

 In our own experiments, we have found that some types of prompts work better than others.
-We want to share our insights here, but acknowledge that this list is by no means exhaustive.
+We want to share our insights here, but we acknowledge that this list is by no means exhaustive.

 * **Use open-space tile prompts**.
 Free-standing buildings and objects are preferable to room-like prompts, which encourage walls at the edges of a tile.
     - ✅ A restaurant with generous outdoor seating